tigoe/hue-control/client-programming.md

-# Cient-Side JavaScript Programming for the Philips Hue
+# Client-Side JavaScript Programming for the Philips Hue

 Since all of the Hue commands are HTTP requests, you can build browser-based interfaces for it in JavaScript.
 In [this example](client-example/), I used both P5.js and jQuery to show how the calls could be made with either one. (_also note: at the time of this writing, P5.js' HttpDo() command was not working properl with PUT requests.
 I expect this will be resolved shortly_).